10 Cheap Pond Plants (US Natives)

 Water lilies help to prevent algae growth and look stunning, too!
 Harvey Barrison from Massapequa, NY, USA, CC BY-SA 2.0, via Wikimedia Commons

-With proper care, these hardy perennials can be a cost-effective way to beautify your water garden.
-Remember to check on native varieties, as they’ll be better adapted to local conditions and support ecological balance.
+With a little care, these hardy perennials can be a surprisingly affordable way to make your water garden pop.
+Try to stick with native types, as they’re better adapted and help maintain a healthy pond balance.

 10) Broadleaf arrowhead (Sagittaria latifolia)